-- 5. Barristers or staff with specific requirements should make requests to for reasonable adjustment decisions to the Business Director.
-All requests for reasonable adjustments will be considered on a case by case basis with the advice and assistance of chambers' Equality and Diversity Officers and, where it is not possible to make the adjustment requested, chambers will discuss viable alternatives with the applicant. - 6.
-The Business Director is responsible for considering whether or not disabled barristers, staff, pupils or mini-pupils require assistance during an emergency evacuation and, if so, whether or not a personal emergency evacuation plan is required for the individual concerned.
+- 5. Barristers or staff with specific requirements should make requests for reasonable adjustment decisions to one of the Joint Chief Executives or the Equality and Diversity Officer(s) or the Heads of Chambers. - 6.
+All requests for reasonable adjustments will be considered by the Heads of Chambers on a case by case basis with the advice and assistance of Chambers' Equality and Diversity Officers. - 7.
+When considering the fact, nature and impact of any disability upon the applicant, and the reasonableness of any adjustment, the Heads of Chambers may require the requestor to provide such information as is reasonable to enable them to reach a decision and, before doing so, may seek medical or legal advice upon the same. - 8.
+All requests for or consideration of reasonable adjustments, and any information or advice given in relation thereto, shall remain confidential as between the applicant and the Heads of Chambers, the Joint Chief Executives, or the Equality and Diversity Officer(s), unless and to the extent that the applicants permits otherwise. - 9.
+Where it is not possible to make the adjustment requested, viable alternatives will be discussed with the applicant. - 10.
+The Joint Chief Executives are responsible for considering whether or not disabled barristers, staff, pupils or mini-pupils require assistance during an emergency evacuation and, if so, whether or not a personal emergency evacuation plan is required for the individual concerned. - 11.
 If such a plan is required, it will be developed in partnership with the individual concerned in order to ensure that adjustments may be made to the emergency evacuation procedure set out in the Operations Manual.